 Section 1.
 Officers.
 The Officers of the LPHC shall be a Chairperson, a Vice Chairperson, a Secretary, a Treasurer, and the Chairperson of each Standing Committee.
 The offices of Chairperson and Vice Chairperson shall not be combined.
 The offices of Secretary and Treasurer may be separate or combined.
 The Officers in place at the time of adoption of these by-laws shall remain in office until the next regularly-scheduled election of Officers.

 Section 2.
 Election of Officers.
 The Officers of LPHC shall be elected at the Annual Convention for a term of two years.
 The Officer nominee who receives the most votes in each race shall be elected.
 Officers shall be selected by secret ballot unless there is only one nomination for the office, in which case election may be made by acclamation.
 In all elections, members may cast a “None Of The Above” (NOTA) vote.
-If NOTA receives a plurality of votes, then a new election shall be called for that position, and the prior nominees shall be ineligible for nomination.
+If NOTA receives a plurality* of votes, (*the number of votes cast for a candidate who receives more than any other but does not receive an absolute majority.) then a new election shall be called for that position, and the prior nominees shall be ineligible for nomination.
 Officers shall take office upon adjournment of the Annual Convention and serve thereafter until adjournment of the next Annual Convention.
 Nomination for office shall be made by voting members of the LPHC.
 Officer nominees must voluntarily accept nomination.

 Section 3.
 Term of Office.
 Executive Committee Officers (Chair, Vice Chair, Treasurer and Secretary) shall serve a term of two years*.
 Other voting Committee Chair as members of the Executive Committee shall serve a term of one year.
 There shall be no limit on the number of consecutive terms a member of the Executive Committee may serve.
 Terms of office begins at the close of the meeting at which the election was held.
 Members agree to assist in the training and smooth transition of the newly elected Executive Committee Member.
 Should election to the Executive Committee begin during an existing term of that office, the member shall serve out the balance of that term.